 2. Student Rights and Procedures for Access to Their Records

-A student's right of access, review and/or inspection of his/her records requires that a written request be made of the appropriate office.
+A student's right of access, review and/or inspection of their records requires that a written request be made of the appropriate office.
 Review of the records will be authorized as soon as is practical, but in any instance no later than fifteen working days following the request.

 Arrangements for the place, date, and time for review will be made by the student and the responsible official.